aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/presentation-content/manage-text/extract-text-from-presentation/_index.md

 {{% /alert %}}
 ## **Extract Text from Slide**
-title: Aspose.Slides for Android via Java provides the [SlideUtil](https://reference.aspose.com/slides/androidjava/com.aspose.slides/SlideUtil) class.
+Aspose.Slides for Android via Java provides the [SlideUtil](https://reference.aspose.com/slides/androidjava/com.aspose.slides/SlideUtil) class.
 This class exposes a number of overloaded static methods for extracting the entire text from a presentation or slide.
 To extract the text from a slide in a PPTX presentation, use the [getAllTextBoxes](https://reference.aspose.com/slides/androidjava/com.aspose.slides/SlideUtil#getAllTextBoxes-com.aspose.slides.IBaseSlide-) overloaded static method exposed by the [SlideUtil](https://reference.aspose.com/slides/androidjava/com.aspose.slides/SlideUtil) class.
 This method accepts the Slide object as a parameter.
 Upon execution, the Slide method scans the entire text from the slide passed as parameter and returns an array of [TextFrame](https://reference.aspose.com/slides/androidjava/com.aspose.slides/TextFrame) objects.
 This means that any text formatting associated with the text is available.
 The following piece of code extracts all the text on the first slide of the presentation: